-When Jacob became the chief spiritual leader of the Nephites, or in other words their prophet, at about 545 BC, he had already been tried, tested and proven worthy, and for 20-30 years had been a vigorous preacher of righteousness under Nephi's leadership.
+When Jacob became the chief spiritual leader and prophet of the Nephites at about 545 B.C., he had already been tried, tested, and proven worthy, and for twenty to thirty years had been a vigorous preacher of righteousness under Nephi's leadership.
 At an early age Jacob had a vision of the Savior.
 In Lehi's blessing to Jacob, recorded in 2 Nephi 2, we read: "Wherefore, thy soul shall be blessed . . . and thy days shall be spent in the service of thy God.
-Wherefore, I know that thou art redeemed, because of the righteousness of thy Redeemer . . . and thou hast beheld in thy youth his glory; wherefore, thou art blessed even as they unto whom he shall minister in the flesh" (vv 3-4).
+Wherefore, I know that thou art redeemed, because of the righteousness of thy Redeemer. . . .
+And thou hast beheld in thy youth his glory; wherefore, thou art blessed even as they unto whom he shall minister in the flesh" (2 Nephi 2:3-4).

-Relatively early in his lifetime, Jacob was consecrated "a priest and a teacher over the land of my people" by his brother Nephi (2 Nephi 5:26; see also 6:2; Jacob 1:18).
-That he "came in at the gate" (see D&C 43:7), and was properly and regularly called to the work in the established order of the kingdom of God, is shown by Jacob's own statement about his call to the ministry: "I, Jacob, [have] been called of God, and ordained after the manner of his holy order, and [have] been consecrated by my brother Nephi" (2 Nephi 6:2).
+Relatively early in his lifetime, Jacob was consecrated a priest and a teacher "over the land of my people" by his brother Nephi (2 Nephi 5:26; see also 6:2; Jacob 1:18).
+That he "came in at the gate" (D&C

+43:7) and was properly and regularly called to the work in the established order of the kingdom of God is shown by Jacob's own statement about his call to the ministry: "I, Jacob, [have] been called of God, and ordained after the manner of his holy order, and [have] been consecrated by my brother Nephi" (2 Nephi 6:2).